spring-guides/tut-spring-security-and-angular-js/proxy/README.md

 > Wow, that was easy!
 Do that with a network address that's only visible in your data center and you have a security solution that works for all resource servers and all user desktops.

-Suppose that we decide we do need security at the software level as well (quite likely for a number of reasons).
+Suppose that we decide we do need security at the software level (quite likely for a number of reasons).
 That's not going to be a problem, because all we need to do is add Spring Security as a dependency (in the [resource server POM](https://github.com/dsyer/spring-security-angular/blob/master/proxy/resource/pom.xml)):

 ```xml
 <dependency>